36% urban Indians oppose crypto law, survey finds

 The Cabinet has yet to approve the proposed legislation, people with knowledge of the matter said last month.

-Out of 1,225 respondents in the YouGov survey, 36% don’t want crypto tokens to be regulated, compared with 52% of those who own cryptocurrency.
+Out of 1,225 respondents in the YouGov survey, 36 per cent don’t want crypto tokens to be regulated, compared with 52 per cent of those who own cryptocurrency.
 More than half of crypto investors said they’ll hold off on buying or selling until markets stabilise.

 Premium 5-seat SUV makes a comeback.
 Can it bring some excitement into the segment?